 AUAS students are immersed in Amsterdam during their studies.
 Home to people from 181 different nations, English is widely spoken in this international business hub.
 Amsterdam is renowned as a hotbed of education and research in all conceivable areas: culture and society, trade, logistics, aviation, shipping, information technology, sports, healthcare and much more.
 With the city as their classroom, AUAS students work closely with countless industries, companies and organisations to come up with smart solutions to challenges facing our city.

 Our university of applied sciences consists of seven faculties.
-We have a total* of 48,669 students and offered 92 Bachelor’s, Master’s and Associate degree programmes, many of which are available in English (*these figures are from the 2022 annual report).
+We have a total* of 46,928 students and offer 98 Bachelor’s, Master’s and Associate degree programmes, many of which are available in English (*these figures are from the 2022 annual report).
 See more quick facts about the AUAS.